clairewoodcock/impact-explanations-ai-sc/README.md

-# Code for reproducing results in "The Impact of Explanations on Layperson Trust in Artificial Intelligence–Driven Symptom Checker Apps:Experimental Study"
+# Code for reproducing results in "The Impact of Explanations on Layperson Trust in Artificial Intelligence–Driven Symptom Checker Apps: Experimental Study"

 ## Introduction